 Regardless of how financially prepared you are, a funeral can still pose a significant burden.
-Indeed, according to the 2017 National Funeral Cost Index, the average cost of a funeral now stands at £3,748.
-Back in 2004, that figure stood at just £1,920 – that represents an increase of 95% in just over a decade.
-And that’s before any additional extras (such as flowers, catering or the cost of hiring a venue for the wake) have been added to the bill.
+Indeed, according to the Royal London National Funeral Cost Index 2019, the average cost of a funeral now stands at £3,785.
+This cost is before any additional extras (such as flowers, catering or the cost of hiring a venue for the wake) have been added to the bill.

 Britons struggling to foot the bill

-While a government fund does exist to subsidise funerals for those in inclement financial circumstances, it is inundated with requests every year and is forced to turn down more than half of all applications it receives.
-As a result, more and more people are obliged to use credit cards or pay day loans to finance their loved ones’ funeral, with an estimated one in five people going into debt to pay for it.
+Whilst government funding does exist to subsidise funerals for those in inclement financial circumstances, it is inundated with requests every year and is forced to turn down more than half of all applications it receives.
+Even those who are accepted for funding are, on average, still witnessing a monetary shortfall of £2,324 with only 39% of the overall funeral cost covered.
+As a result, more and more people are obliged to use credit cards or pay day loans to finance their loved ones’ funeral.

 What’s the real cost?